scz10/klikbca-scraper/readme.md

 ---

-### ***Check if transaction exist by nominal transfer***
+### ***Check if transaction exist based on transfer amount***

 `isTransactionExist(nominal,startDt=None, endDt=None)`

 <br>
-Use this function to check are the transaction exist based on Nominal transfer,  it will check only for transaction type
+Use this function to check are the transaction exist based on transfer amount,  it will check only for transaction type

 ***"TRSF E-BANKING CR"*** or ***"SWITCHING CR"***